min2ha/ukwa-site/content/target/46787/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Enemies of the people: Fury over 'out of touch' judges who have 'declared war on democracy' by defying 17.4m Brexit voters and who could trigger constitutional crisis

 A row exploded on November 3rd 2016 when a panel led by the Lord Chief Justice, Lord Thomas, ruled that Mrs May cannot trigger Article 50 – the formal two-year process for leaving the EU.